FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 Does FlyingPress handle image optimization?

 Yes.
-Built-in image optimization converts images to WebP and AVIF, applies lazy loading, and serves responsive images.
+Built-in image optimization converts images to WebP, applies lazy loading, and serves properly sized responsive images.
+On my install it compressed 8.8 GB of processed originals to 80.4 MB.
 It eliminates the need for Imagify or ShortPixel in most cases.

 What hosting does FlyingPress work best on?